avrxml/asf/readme.txt

 3 - Toolchain Header Files Update
 ---------------------------------

-For 8-bit AVR users it is recommended to update the toolchain header files, a description about how to do that is located in the readme.txt file under the xmega/utils/header_files/ directory.

 For AVR UC3 users using IAR, it is recommended to update the IAR header files.
-To do that, unzip the avr32-headers.zip file (located under the avr32/utils/header_files/ directory) to the IAR EWAVR32 installation folder under "IAR installation folder"/Embedded Workbench x.y/avr32/inc/.
+To do that, unzip the avr32-headers.zip file (located under the avr32/utils/header_files) to the IAR EWAVR32 installation folder under "IAR installation folder"/Embedded Workbench x.y/avr32/inc/.